 A high-performance general-purpose compute library

-Finds if all of the values of an input array are true according to an array of keys.
 All values corresponding to each group of consecutive equal keys will be tested to make sure all are true.
-Keys can repeat, however only consecutive key values will be considered for each reduction.
+Keys can repeat; however, only consecutive key values will be considered for each reduction.
 If a key value is repeated somewhere else in the keys array it will be considered the start of a new reduction.
-There are two outputs: the reduced set of consecutive keys and the corresponding final reduced values.
-An example demonstrating the reduction behavior can be seen in the following snippet.
+There are two outputs: the reduced set of consecutive keys and the corresponding final set of reduced values.

 array keys(9, hkeys); // keys = [ 0 0 1 1 1 0 0 2 2 ]